JospenWolongwo/event-planning-portal/README.md

    - Images are processed and resized on the client before uploading
    - CDN caching is enabled for faster loading

+## Favicon

+To add a custom favicon to the application:

+1. Create your favicon.ico file (typically 32x32 pixels)
+2. Place it in the `public` directory at the root of the project
+3. Next.js will automatically detect and use this file as the favicon

+You can also add additional icon sizes and formats in the public directory:
+- apple-touch-icon.png (180x180 pixels) for iOS devices
+- favicon-16x16.png and favicon-32x32.png for different device resolutions
+- site.webmanifest for PWA configuration

 ## Deployment

 This project can be deployed to Vercel, Netlify, or any other platform that supports Next.js applications.